SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers

-Our contributions can be summarized as follows: \begin{itemize} \item We introduce \formatname, a 4-bit format for calibration-free fine-grained block-wise mixed-format quantization that assigns each block an optimal format from a 32-format formatbook, efficiently enabled by lookup table-based format selection and quantization. \item We improve quantization-sensitive layers via activation decomposition, re-quantizing residuals and adding them back without mixed-precision overhead.
-We also cut re-quantization cost via conditional-branch-aware, attention-guided selection of salient tokens. \item We propose semantic-aware dialect assignment (SeDA), to improve spatiotemporal consistency by assigning semantically aligned tokens to the same 8-format sub-formatbook. \item We demonstrate that \papername outperforms existing VDiT quantization methods and fine-grained block-wise format baselines across multiple models. \end{itemize}
+\begin{itemize} \item We introduce \formatname, a 4-bit number format enabling calibration-free, online mixed-format quantization via per-block LUT-based format selection from a 32-entry formatbook. \item We propose \papername, a VDiT quantization framework that integrates \formatname with activation decomposition for sensitive layers and SeDA for spatiotemporal consistency. \item We demonstrate that \papername outperforms existing VDiT quantization methods and block-wise format baselines on Open-Sora 1.0 and 2.0, two distinct VDiT architectures. \end{itemize}